Wincenty Lutosławski: Early life

 While writing about Plato, Lutosławski tried to secure employment in what used to be Poland.
 Being unsuccessful at Jagiellonian University, in 1898 Lutosławski settled in a Galician town of Mera in Spain, where he hosted (among others) Tadeusz Miciński and Stanisław Przybyszewski.
 The same year he received his doctorate in philosophy from the University of Helsinki, based on his thesis Ueber die Grundvoraussertzungen und Consequenzen de Individualistichen Weltanschauung.
-Following this event, Lutosławski came to Krakow, where he was only offered the post of the private associate professor.
+Following this event, Lutosławski came to Krakow, where he was only offered the post of private associate professor.

-When he lived in Krakow, Lutosławski was known for his extravagant behaviour – for example by wearing the attire of Polish Highlanders (górale).
-During his lectured that lasted for many hours, Lutosławski often proclaimed radical social slogans and attacked philosophical positivism as well as pessimism, nihilism, partitioning authorities and so called Stańczycy (loyalists).
-That worried the University authorities, who ordered for him to be place dunder surveillance.
-As a result Dr. Karol Żuławski declared the philosopher to be suffering from severe psychiatric problems, and that combined with his political / philosophical beliefs led to his suspension in academic activity.
+When he lived in Krakow, Lutosławski was known for his extravagant behaviour – for example, wearing the attire of Polish Highlanders.
+During his lectures that lasted for many hours, Lutosławski often proclaimed radical social slogans and attacked philosophical positivism as well as pessimism, nihilism, partitioning authorities and so‐called Stańczycy (Habsburg loyalists).
+That worried the university authorities, who ordered him to be placed under surveillance.
+As a result, Dr. Karol Żuławski declared the philosopher to be suffering from severe psychiatric problems, and that combined with his political / philosophical beliefs led to his suspension from academic activity.

-In 1899, on the invitation by Zygmunt Balicki, Lutosławski became a member of National League, secret national-democratic organisation.
+In 1899, on the invitation by Zygmunt Balicki, Lutosławski became a member of National League, a secret national-democratic organisation.
 He was active in it until 1910 and participated in the organisational work – as the commissioner of the Central Committee he set up the branch of the League in Poznan.
-He maintained good relationship with the politicians of that option (particularly with Balicki), who often visited him both in his Krakow apartment as well as in Drozdowo.
+He maintained a good relationship with the politicians of that option (particularly with Balicki), who often visited him both in his Krakow apartment as well as in Drozdowo.